htmlandbacon/govuk-elements-nunjucks/README.md

 This is a mirror of [govuk-elelemt-marko](https://github.com/gunjam/govuk-elements-marko) in nunjucks.

-This currently is to work with old style radio buttons and checkboxes.
-(GOV.UK elements v2.1.2 or  GOV.UK Frontend Toolkit pre 4.17.0)
+Old style radio and checkboxes can be found under **retired** these can be used with GOV.UK elements v2.1.2 or  GOV.UK Frontend Toolkit pre 4.17.0.

 ## Tests